Pulsar PG12000B - 9500/12000W Dual Fuel Generator With Electric Start

 Price comparison

-As you can see from this interactive chart, when compared to other 9000-10000W dual fuel generators, the Pulsar PG12000B is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 9000-10000W dual fuel generators, the Pulsar PG12000B is on the cheap side of the price range.

 The bottom line